 At times, your business may have the funds you need to grow.
 You just aren’t getting the most use out of them.
 Connecting with a financial planning and analysis FP&A team will improve the financial health of your business.
 They examine your financial data and create an improved financial management strategy.

 As you can see, qualifying for a business loan involves thought and preparation.
 It takes the right documentation and good financial planning.
-If you do this, you can be eligible for a business loan and get the necessary working capital.
+If you do this, you can get business loan eligibility and get the necessary working capital.
 Your business will flourish, and you’ll gain access to new opportunities.
 However, getting the funding isn’t enough.
 You need to know how to make the most of it.
+To help, we created a SBA loan calculator tool to help you find the best payment terms for your business.

 Ramp is the best way for businesses to get real-time insights into how they spend money.
 Ramp’s corporate cards give you an efficient way to track employee spending.